 Most high temperature geothermal resources in the Pacific Northwest are on federal land.
-Such is the case at Pueblo Valley, excepting a small private inholding.
 Therefore, a 10 percent operating royalty will be collected by the federal government.
 Half of the royalties are given back to the state.
 All such (mineral) royalties are passed back to the counties in Oregon, per Oregon Revised Statutes 294.055.
 Royalties derive from steam - not power - production.
 Therefore, data from existing steam supplier agreements are useful to determine plant assumptions.
 Steam cost values are estimated from two-party contractual data.
-Power plant steam use is taken from one of the most efficient plants at The Geysers.
+Power plant steam use is taken from one of the most efficient plants at

+The Geysers.
 Royalty estimates are thus conservative.
 Less efficient plants may be built for slightly lower capital costs, but will experience higher operation, maintenance and royalty costs.
 Prudent developers will optimize steam efficiency with capital costs.